 Content: Students demonstrate competence in the terminology, concepts, theories, and methodologies used within the discipline of cultural anthropology.
-Students will acquire a basic familiarity with topics of study in the discipline as well as ethnographic research.
+Students will acquire a basic familiarity with topics of study in the field as well as ethnographic research.
 These outcomes will be assessed through weekly quizzes and exercises.

-Communication: Students will frequently participate in discussions to further explore course content and to compare the breadth of human experience through anthropological lenses.
-Students communicate knowledge, ideas, and reasoning clearly and effectively in written and oral forms appropriate to the discipline of cultural anthropology.
-These outcomes will be assessed through written exercises, one final paper, and discussion posts: one substantive original comment to the discussion and two substantive responses to other individuals' comments.
+Communication: Students will frequently participate in discussions to further explore course content and compare the human experience's breadth through anthropological lenses.
+Students communicate knowledge, ideas, and reasoning clearly and effectively in written forms appropriate to the discipline of cultural anthropology.
+These outcomes will be assessed through written exercises, one final paper, and discussion posts: one original substantive comment to the discussion and two substantive responses to other individuals' comments.
 Grades will reflect how well a student communicates in these posts.

 Critical Thinking: Students analyze information carefully and logically from multiple perspectives, using discipline-specific methods, and develop reasoned solutions to problems.
-Through anthropological perspectives, students analyze transformations of cultures, variations of human experience, as well as the construction of social difference and inequality at local, national, and global scales.
+Through anthropological perspectives, students analyze transformations of cultures, variations of human experience, and the construction of social difference and inequality at local, national, and global scales.
 These outcomes will be assessed through participation in discussion posts, written exercises, and one final paper.
-Students will read papers in linguistic anthropology and watch videos with content relevant to the discipline.
-Students will summarize, evaluate, and critique these materials, using the methods and terminology of cultural anthropology.
-Students will also apply anthropological knowledge in the analysis of everyday objects, real-life experiences, and pressing contemporary problems.
+Students will read articles and watch videos with content relevant to the discipline.
+Students will summarize, evaluate, and critique these materials using the methods and terminology of cultural anthropology.
+Students will also apply anthropological knowledge to analyze everyday objects, real-life experiences, and pressing contemporary problems.